 When you can start using your holiday allowance depends on your employer.
 Most of us are entitled to their Statutory Holiday Allowance as soon as they start a job, while others may be given access to annual holiday entitlement spread out across the first year.

 New annual leave entitlement often begins on the anniversary of your start date, but in other cases, it could commence from a new calendar year.
-Again, this will be detailed in an employment contract.
+Again, the specifics of your leave year will be detailed in an employment contract.

 If you start a job after the statutory entitlement year has begun, your allowance will be calculated on a pro-rata basis.
-If you're not sure how many days of leave you're entitled to, based on when you started your job, a holiday allowance calculator is a really handy tool to put you in the picture https://timetastic.co.uk/holiday-calculator/.
+If you're not sure how many days of leave you're entitled to, based on when you started your job, a holiday allowance calculator is a really handy tool that figures it out for you.

 Mostly, you can decide when you take your Statutory Annual Allowance, but some employers may set certain rules.
-An example of this would be still;ulating that you have to take all Bank Holidays off.
+An example of this would be stipulating that you have to take all public holidays or bank holidays off.

 Do you get paid during statutory holiday leave?